tamu-seminar/alg-comb/index.md

 <!-- Abstract content -->

 <div id="abs-berkolaiko" style="display:none;">
-  <p>We discuss a formula that expresses the number of sign changes of the
-$k$-th eigenvector of a graph operator as the sum of the "Sturm contribution" $k-1$ and a "cycle contribution" which takes the form of the Morse index (number of negative eigenvalues) of a weighted cycle intersection form associated with the graph.</p>
+  <p>Oscillation theory, originally due to Sturm, seeks to connect the
+number of sign changes of an eigenfunction of a self-adjoint operator to the label $k$ of the corresponding eigenvalue.
+Its applications run in both directions: knowing $k$, one may wish to estimate the zero set, or the topology of its complement, useful in clustering and partitioning problems.
+Conversely, knowing an eigenvector (and thus the number of its sign changes), one may want to determine if it is the ground state, useful in the linear stability analysis of solutions to nonlinear equations.</p>

+  <p>Within the setting of generalized graph Laplacians, Fiedler's theorem
+says that the $k$-th eigenvector of a tree (a graph without cycles) changes sign across exactly $k-1$ edges.
+We present a formula for the number of sign changes on a general graph, which attributes the excess sign changes to the cycles in the graph and their intersections.</p>

 <p>This result has many interesting connections.
 First, it allows one to
-  derive a simple formula for the Hessian of the dispersion relation of a particular class of crystals (periodic lattices), namely maximal abelian covers of finite graphs.
+derive a simple formula for the effective mass tensor of a particular class of crystals (periodic lattices), namely the maximal abelian covers of finite graphs.
 Second, it can be used to efficiently determine stability of a stationary solution on a coupled oscillator network, such as the non-uniform Kuramoto model for the synchronization of a network of electrical oscillators.
-Finally, the determinant of the weighted cycle intersection form is the first Symanzik polynomial of the graph (closely related to the Kirchhoff polynomial), hinting at connections to both Feynman amplitudes and matroids.</p>
+Finally, the determinant of the matrix which determines the excess sign changes is closely related to the graph's Kirchhoff polynomial (which counts the weighted spanning trees), hinting at connections to both Feynman amplitudes and matroids.</p>

-  <p>Based on joint work with Jared Bronski and Mark Goresky.</p>
+  <p>Based on a joint work with Jared Bronski and Mark Goresky.</p>
 </div>

 <div id="abs-sottile" style="display:none;">